-Summer associates in our New York, Los Angeles and Washington, DC offices are exposed to a variety of work throughout the summer.
-Consistent with practice-area interests, they may work on corporate deals, project finance transactions, commercial, insurance or products liability litigations, employment law and intellectual property matters.
-Through hands-on work and by "shadowing" Chadbourne attorneys, summer associates experience all aspects of legal work.
-The objective of our training, mentoring and professional development programs is to give these associates solid skills in negotiating, drafting, researching, performing legal analysis, strategizing and developing business.
-Whenever possible, they are invited to work directly with our clients, attend court proceedings and participate in conference calls.
+Summer associates in our New York and Washington, DC offices are exposed to a variety of work throughout the summer.
+Consistent with practice-area interests, they may work on corporate deals, project finance transactions, litigations, employment law and intellectual property matters.
+Through hands-on work and by shadowing Chadbourne attorneys, summer associates experience all aspects of legal work.
+The objective of our training, mentoring and professional development programs is to give our summer associates solid skills in negotiating, drafting, researching, performing legal analysis, strategizing and developing business.
+Throughout the summer, they are invited to work directly with our clients, attend court proceedings and participate in conference calls.

-In addition to "billable" client work, we encourage associates to work on pro bono assignments through formalized city-wide programs and our own cases.
-Our summer associates regularly participate in city wide pro bono projects including The Sanctuary For Families Courtroom Advocacy Project, the Volunteer Lawyers for the Arts Clinic and the NYC Bar Seminar on Homelessness.
-They also had the opportunity to work on political asylum cases, IP matters (copyright, patent and trademark infringement), corporate governance and landlord/tenant disputes through the many other pro bono organizations that Chadbourne supports.
-In 2008, Chadbourne reinstated its participation in the New York Lawyers for the Public Interest's Visiting Summer Associate Program which places summer associates in pro bono organizations throughout the city for two week paid externships.
-During this time, summer associates receive the same salary, and still participate in the summer program activities and training sessions at Chadbourne.
+In addition to billable client work, we encourage associates to work on pro bono assignments through formalized city-wide programs and our own cases.
+Our summer associates regularly participate in city wide pro bono projects including The Sanctuary For Families Courtroom Advocacy Project, the Volunteer Lawyers for the Arts Clinic and the Youth About Business program.
+They also have the opportunity to work on political asylum cases, IP matters (copyright, patent and trademark infringement), corporate governance and landlord/tenant disputes through the many other pro bono organizations that Chadbourne supports.

 Levels of Mentoring

-Our mentoring process provides students with a partner mentor as well as an associate mentor.
-This not only gives them the opportunity to form a relationship with a partner, but also provides experience with different clients and industries.
-The associate mentor helps with day to day office life.
+Our mentoring process provides students with a senior mentor as well as a junior mentor.
+This not only gives them the opportunity to form a relationship with a senior member of the Firm, but also provides experience with different clients and industries.
+The associate mentor guides the summers through day-to-day life at the office.

 In addition to designated partner and associate mentors, there are also work assignment mentors from each of the major practice areas.
-These senior associates provide guidance and feedback on work.
+These senior associates provide guidance on their areas of expertise and feedback on work.

 Practical Training and Workshops

 Throughout the summer, both Chadbourne attorneys and outside professionals provide hands-on practical training and workshops.
 They cover such topics as deposition skills, the art of negotiation, due diligence procedures and how to draft contracts.
 Practice-area workshops features presentations by partners within specific practice areas to familiarize associates with Chadbourne's range of work.
-In addition to summer-specific training sessions, they are encouraged to participate in the firm's Business Development Series, which covers such topics as building professional relationships, marketing, communication skills and creating business plans.
+In addition, summer associates participate in the Firm's Business Development Series, which covers such topics as building professional relationships, marketing, communication skills and creating business plans.

 Associates receive their assignments from the Legal Recruiting Department.
 Assignments are customized based on interest, work load, familiarity with the subject and availability.